airbus-cert/skyblue.team/content/posts/delegate-krbtgt.md

 The project [Powermad](https://github.com/Kevin-Robertson/Powermad) gives useful scripts to make the exploitation's experience pleasant.

-Yet, even though attribute `msDS-AllowedToDelegateTo` is writeable only to users present in `CN=Administrators,CN=Builtin,DC=cosmos,DC=local` group or `CN=Account Operators,CN=Builtin,DC=cosmos,DC=local` group, it is not a sufficient condition, as *Clement Notin* teached me, you also need the `SeEnableDelegationPrivilege` privilege on the Domain Controller.
+Yet, even though attribute `msDS-AllowedToDelegateTo` is writeable only to users present in `CN=Administrators,CN=Builtin,DC=cosmos,DC=local` group or `CN=Account Operators,CN=Builtin,DC=cosmos,DC=local` group, it is not a sufficient condition, as *Clement Notin* taught me, you also need the `SeEnableDelegationPrivilege` privilege on the Domain Controller.
 And this privilege is set by the “*Default Domain Controller*” GPO :

 ```